IconoclastLabs/motion-rubberstamp/README.md

 ## Usage

-motion-rubberstamp adds itself to the build process, so whenever you run `rake` or `rake device` it will automatically invoke `rake rubberstamp:run` beforehand.
+Motion-rubberstamp adds itself to the build process, so whenever you run `rake` or `rake device` it will automatically invoke `rake rubberstamp:run` beforehand.

 When you run `rake archive` or `rake archive:distribution`, motion-rubberstamp will automatically invoke `rake rubberstamp:revert`.
-This means that development builds will automatically receive overlays and release builds will use your original icons.
+This means that development builds will now automatically receive overlays and release builds will use your original icons.

-Alternatively, you can manually invoke motion-rubberstamp.
-First use the provided rake task to rename your Icon files (where * is @2x, -568h etc.) to Icon_base, e.g. Icon@2x_base.png.
-This rake task automates it for you if your icons already exist:

-    $ rake rubberstamp:install

-Then run the rake task to apply the overlay to your icons:
+You can also manually invoke motion-rubberstamp at any time with:

     $ rake rubberstamp:run

-Now when you next build your project, build information will be overlayed as part of your icon.

-To remove the overlays and restore your original icons, you can run
+Or to remove the overlays and restore your original icons, you can run

     $ rake rubberstamp:revert

+## Uninstalling

+Motion-rubberstamp duplicates your original icon files with `_base` suffixes.
+To uninstall, simply remove motion-rubberstamp from your gemfile

 ## Contributing